copenhagenjs-dk/meetup-slides/2023-10-Oct/index.md

 class: middle, center, yellow

-# Raffle and group photo in the end!
+# JavaScript Quiz and Raffle

 ---

 class: middle, center, blue

+# Group photo in the end!

+---

+class: middle, center, black

 # How can I be part of it?